redbo1z/devops1/README.md

 - Product Service: 5001
 - Counter Service: 5002
 - Web Service: 8888
+- Prometheus: 9090
+- Grafana: 3000

+## Monitoring
+- **Prometheus** is deployed as an ECS service and can be accessed on port `9090`.
+- **Grafana** is deployed as an ECS service and can be accessed on port `3000`.
+- You can configure Prometheus to scrape metrics from your services and visualize them in Grafana.

 ## Cleanup
 To remove all resources created by this project, run: